 - promptly gives Adverity written notice of the Claim Against User;

 - gives Adverity sole control of the defense or settlement of the Claim Against User (provided that Adverity may not settle any Claim Against User unless the settlement unconditionally releases Customer of all liability); and

 - provides to Adverity reasonable assistance, at Adverity’s expense.
-If Adverity receives information regarding an infringement, misappropriation, or other claim, Adverity may in Adverity’s discretion, and at no cost to User
+If Adverity receives information regarding an infringement, misappropriation, or another claim, Adverity may in Adverity’s discretion, and at no cost to User

-- modify the Application Services, so that they no longer infringe, misappropriate, or give rise to any other claim, without breaching Adverity’s warranties under Section VII.2 above;
+- modify the Application Services, so that they no longer infringe, misappropriate, or give rise to any other claim;

-- obtain a license for User’s continued use of the subject Application Services in accordance with this Agreement; or
+- obtain a license for User’s continued use of the subject Application Services following the TOU; or

-- terminate User’s subscriptions for such Application Services upon 30 days’ written notice and refund to User any prepaid fees covering the remainder of the term of the terminated subscriptions.
+- terminate the User’s Subscription for such Application Services upon 30 days written notice and refund to User any prepaid fees covering the remainder of the term of the terminated Subscription.

-- The User shall defend Adverity against any claim, demand, suit or proceeding made or brought against Adverity by a third party alleging that the User Data, or the use of the Application Services by the User are in breach of these Terms, infringe or misappropriate the property rights of a third party or violates Applicable Law, and shall indemnify Adverity for any damages, attorneys’ fees and other costs finally awarded against Adverity as a result of, or for any amounts paid by Adverity under a court-approved settlement of a claim against Adverity, provided that Adverity:
+- The User shall defend Adverity against any claim, demand, suit, or proceeding made or brought against Adverity by a third party alleging that the User Data, or the use of the Application Services by the User is in breach of these Terms, infringe or misappropriate the property rights of a third party or violates Applicable Law and shall indemnify Adverity for any damages, attorneys’ fees, and other costs finally awarded against Adverity as a result of, or for any amounts paid by Adverity under a court-approved settlement of a claim against Adverity, provided that Adverity:

 - promptly gives the User written notice of the claim against Adverity;